-Transportation cost of goods from one place to another place is called freight in or Carriage inwards, which is paid by the buyer.
-In Accounting it is a direct cost.
-If goods purchased then it will be charged to goods in the trading account and if assets are purchased then I will be included in the cost of assets.
+The transportation cost of goods from one place to another place is called freight in or Carriage inwards, which is paid by the buyer.
+In Accounting, it is a direct cost.
+If goods are purchased then it will be charged to goods in the trading account and if assets are purchased then I will be included in the cost of assets.

 The risk associated with damage during delivery depends on the ownership of goods.
-If Buyer purchased goods from the selling point and become the owner of the goods then the risk is at the buyer end, if goods damaged during delivery.
+If the Buyer purchased goods from the selling point and becomes the owner of the goods then the risk is at the buyer’s end, if the goods are damaged during delivery.

-However, if goods ownership transferred at the shipping point of the buyer then Seller will bear all cost of damage.
+However, if goods ownership is transferred at the shipping point of the buyer then Seller will bear all costs of damage.
 Just like cash on the delivery system.
 Irrespective of the risk associated with the buyer or seller, it will be directly charged to the goods/assets.

 What is the Carriage inwards Journal Entry?

 As mentioned above carriage inward is the direct cost so charged to the account directly instead of operating expense.
 Only carriage outwards is treated as operating expenses.

 There are two types of journal entries:

 XYZ co-purchased goods (Raw Materials) from Amazon for producing the shoes of $1000 and paid Carriage inward $50.
 Journal Entry in Daybook will be Debit Purchases $1000, Debit Carriage inward $50 and Cash credit with $1050.Then after posting in ledgers, they will charge to the trading account (Purchases & Carriage Inwards) and balance sheet (cash).

 Here for clarity and report analysis Carriage inwards is shown separately in the trading account.

 Example of Assets Purchased and Paid Carriage Inwards